What to Do In Boston - for Free!

 • Enjoy Boston parks while you're walking.
 Stroll along the Rose Kennedy Greenway from Chinatown to the North End.
 Explore HarborWalk along Boston Harbor.
 Walk (or jog) along the Esplanade next to the Charles River.
 Cut across Boston Common and the Public Garden when walking from Downtown to Back Bay, Beacon Hill to the South End.

-• Prudential Center in Boston Too hot?
+• Too hot?
 Too cold?
 Not sure what to do in Boston in the rain?
 Explore parts of Back Bay from the inside.
 Starting in the Copley Place shopping area, you can walk through the sky tunnels to Prudential Center - and enjoy some great views at the same time - and continue on to Hynes Convention Center, all without going outside.
 Just follow the signs for directions.

-Here are some suggestions:
+Here are some affordable shopping suggestions:

 • From mid-May to late October, some of the area's best artisans and artists can be found on Sunday afternoons selling their creations beneath the white tents in SoWa Open Market in Boston's hip and trendy South End neighborhood.
 You'll find a wide range of mostly affordable prices.
 Want an edgy created-in-Boston t-shirt?
 This is the place to find wearable art, very cool jewelry, and loads of other have-to-have things.

-• North End - Boston - gourmet coffee shopBuy something delicious to consume later or give as a gift.
-You'll find lots of delectable goodies in the small specialty food shops along Hanover and Salem Streets in Boston's Italian North End, as well as in the gourmet South End markets.
+• Buy something delicious to consume later or give as a gift.
+You'll find lots of delectable goodies in the small specialty food shops along Hanover and Salem Streets in Boston's Italian North End.
+For example, shop for reasonably-priced coffee, tea, spices, and Italian candies at Polcari's Coffee (105 Salem Street).
+For even more choices, walk across the Greenway to Boston Public Market.

-More free things to do in Boston
+Still More to Do for Free in Boston

 Here are a few more suggestions about what to do in Boston for free - or almost free: